The Ultimate Guide to Professional Book Descriptions

 9. Hit your reader with a cliffhanger of sorts.

 You want jaws on the floor as the reader nears the end of your description.
 Their desire to know more must leave them hanging from a cliff.
-For example: “You won’t believe what Mike did to put crisp suits on these ambitious, young gentlemen.”
+For example: “You won’t believe the lengths Mike went to, to put crisp suits on these ambitious, young gentlemen.”

 10. End with a call-to-action to entice readers to purchase your book.